PFython/AWSOM/README.md

 automate the Adobe Creative Cloud video production workflow at [South West London TV](https://www.southwestlondon.tv).

-This Python package contains a mixture of OS-independent Python scripts for managing common (desktop/LAN) automation tasks such as renaming media files and making backups, as well as some exciting automations built on top of the superb `Pymiere` library by [Quentin Masingarbe](https://github.com/qmasingarbe/pymiere).
+This Python package contains a mixture of OS-independent scripts for managing common (desktop/LAN) automation tasks such as renaming media files and making backups, as well as some exciting automations built on top of the superb `Pymiere` library by [Quentin Masingarbe](https://github.com/qmasingarbe/pymiere).
 Unfortunately